geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/keepalived.md

 On all nodes which will participate in keepalived, we need the "ip_vs" kernel module, in order to permit serivces to bind to non-local interface addresses.

-Set this up once for both the primary and secondary nodes, by running:
+Set this up once-off for both the primary and secondary nodes, by running:

 ```
-echo "modprobe ip_vs" >> /etc/rc.local
+echo "modprobe ip_vs" >> /etc/modules
 modprobe ip_vs
 ```